annefried/annefried.github.io/_pages/publications.md

 Sophie Henning, Talita Anthonio, Wei Zhou, Heike Adel, Mohsen Mesgar, and Annemarie Friedrich.
 2023.
 [Is the Answer in the Text?
 Challenging ChatGPT with Evidence Retrieval from Instructive Text](https://aclanthology.org/2023.findings-emnlp.949/).
 In Proceedings of Findings of the Association for Computational Linguistics: EMNLP 2023.

 Timo Pierre Schrader, Simon Razniewski, Lukas Lange and Annemarie Friedrich.
 2023.
 [BoschAI @ Causal News Corpus 2023: Robust Cause-Effect Span Extraction using Multi-Layer Sequence Tagging and Data Augmentation](https://aclanthology.org/2023.case-1.5/).
 In Proceedings of The 6th Workshop on Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE).
-September 2023, Varna. <i>to appear</i>
+September 2023, Varna.

 Timo Pierre Schrader, Teresa Bürkle, Sophie Henning, Sherry Tan, Matteo Finco, Stefan Grünewald, Maira Indrikova, Felix Hildebrand and Annemarie Friedrich.
 [MuLMS-AZ: An Argumentative Zoning Dataset for the Materials Science Domain](https://aclanthology.org/2023.codi-1.1/).
 In Proceedings of the 4th Workshop on Computational Approaches to Discourse.
 Toronto, 2023.